 Snorkeling is good at Hāpuna beach if the water is calm.
 You can either go snorkel around the small cliff to the north of the beach or around the rocky point on the South of the beach.
 However, we recommend that you do not go alone as you will not be in sight of the lifeguards.

 The drawback of all this good news is that this beach can become very crowded.
 Make sure to arrive early to find a good parking spot and a shaded place on the beach.
 If you want to avoid crowds, you can also try Waialea beach (also know as beach 69) just south of Hāpuna.

 Food, drinks and beach rentals at Hāpuna

 You can buy food and drinks or rent beach gear at the “The Three Frogs Cafe” (yelp) located on the park premises.
 This cafe has a wide selection of tasty lunch offerings and also offers beach rentals of boogie boards, beach chairs and umbrellas, and snorkeling gear.

 Directions to Hāpuna Beach

-Hāpuna Beach lies North of Kailua Kona, around mile marker 70 of Hwy 19.
+Hāpuna Beach lies North of Kailua Kona, around mile marker 70 of Hwy 19 in the south Kohala district.
 Turn makai (towards the ocean) at the sign for Hāpuna Beach State Park and continue for 1/4 mile to the large parking lot.
 Do not leave valuables in your car!
 Visitors to the Big Island now pay a small ($5 in 2018) parking fee to help maintain the park.
 Parking is free for locals.

 Hiking at Hāpuna: the Ala Kahakai trail